Skip to content

 Day fourteen.
 After breakfast Michael found some time to catch up with his thoughts; he took out his little book and read through some of the things he had scribbled in it.
 Michael’s notebooks contained many comments about the impact of mass tourism on the lives of the people who lived in the places he visited.
 For example:

 Tourism is shallow.
 It’s all about presenting local places as though they were amusement parks.
 Wonderful ancient buildings have been floodlit with coloured lights, as though they were a fairground.
 Cafés have been placed on the top of great Gothic cathedrals.
 The local people’s culture has been invaded by alien values.
-Men posing as tour guides are feeding tourists with historical dribble; everyone has believed them because they have recited lines they have learnt by heart from some script.
-They are making a packet from tips and fees but in reality they have never really studied ancient history and just feed us with a load of crap that sounds good.
+Men posing as tour guides are feeding tourists with historical dribble; everyone believed them because they have recited lines they have learnt by heart from some script.
+They are making a packet from tips and fees but in reality, they have never really studied ancient history and just feed us with a load of crap that sounds good.

 The coach left Aosta and took them to the St. Bernard tunnel, rather than winding its way back over the St. Gotthard pass, which had been blocked by another heavy fall of snow.
 Just before they entered the tunnel, Michael got a glimpse of the Matterhorn and Mont Blanc which he photographed through the window of the bus.
 They made a brief stop at Murten, where Michael picked up a postcard showing Le Château and the Rue l’Hôtel de Ville.
 The majestic alpine scenery was breath-taking.
 Leaving the tunnel they passed through the Swiss district of Martigny and then to Lake Leman, passing by St. Maurice and Montreaux and Lake Geneva.
 The boys felt sad, knowing that their great adventure was coming to an end.